Valsvirtuals/ProtoGlove/README.md

 build instructions coming soon, if you need help contact me on my discord

 ## Desings that uses the ProtoGlove system
-- Val's OverFlow glove (coming soon)
+- Val's Indexer glove (coming very soon)

 ## How YOU can help this porject!